-A unique combination of risk factors, including smoking, alcohol consumption, high BMI and HBV prevalence lead to devastating consequences for liver health in Vietnam.
-As a result, unlike in most other countries, the leading cause of cancer death in Vietnam is liver cancer.
-Further, Vietnam has an alarming rate of cirrhosis, it is estimated that by 2025 related to HBV alone, there will be 60,000 cirrhosis patients, 25,000 liver cancer patients, and 40,000 deaths in Vietnam due to cirrhosis.
+A unique combination of risk factors, including smoking, alcohol consumption, high BMI and HBV prevalence lead to devastating consequences for liver health in Vietnam.1 As a result, unlike in most other countries, the leading cause of cancer death in Vietnam is liver cancer.2 Further, Vietnam has an alarming rate of cirrhosis, it is estimated that by 2025 related to HBV alone, there will be 60,000 cirrhosis patients, 25,000 liver cancer patients, and 40,000 deaths in Vietnam due to cirrhosis.3

-Vietnam currently has low rates of obesity compared to the rest of Asia and the Western world at large, with the most recent available rate of 2.1% in 2016.
-However, the rate has nearly doubled since 2010.
-This suggests that rather than being a nonissue, obesity in Vietnam is in fact lagging behind other nations but will rise to become a dominant health concern in coming years.
-Furthermore, using the WHO BMI cut-off for Asian populations, this rate goes up to nearly 15% as of 2015.
+Vietnam currently has low rates of obesity compared to the rest of Asia and the Western world at large, with the most recent available rate of 2.1% in 2016.4 However, the rate has nearly doubled since 2010.4 This suggests that rather than being a nonissue, obesity in Vietnam is in fact lagging behind other nations but will rise to become a dominant health concern in coming years.
+Furthermore, using the WHO BMI cut-off for Asian populations, this rate goes up to nearly 15% as of 2015.5

-As obesity and diabetes continue to rise in the nation, NAFLD/NASH become more prevalent as well.
-In one study of patients with T2D in Vietnam, the prevalence of NAFLD was more than 70%, on par with the highest estimates worldwide.
-With these changing lifestyle patterns, experts in Vietnam should continue to keep an eye on NAFLD/NASH and take guidance from best practices developing elsewhere in the world.
+As obesity and diabetes continue to rise in the nation, metabolic dysfunction-associated fatty liver disease (MAFLD) become more prevalent as well.
+In one study of patients with T2D in Vietnam, the prevalence of MAFLD was more than 70%, on par with the highest estimates worldwide.
+With these changing lifestyle patterns, experts in Vietnam should continue to keep an eye on MAFLD and take guidance from best practices developing elsewhere in the world.